virgo47/javasimon/automation/virtualbox/windows10-base/Windows10-base-packer.md

 script supports both modes, so leave it to `attach`.

 After that it continues with provisioning script that does NOT show in the virtualbox Windows, the output goes to packer console directly.
+When this all finishes, it shuts down using `PackerShutdown.bat` (utilizing `postunattend.xml` and `SetupComplete.cmd` copied/renamed to proper places by `provision.ps1`) and packs it to `*.box` file.
+From there see the Vagrant steps mentioned above.

 ## Autounattend.xml